kwonus/Digital-AV/README.md

 It's been over four hundred years since the original printing of the KJV bible, but I can assure you that I will not be maintaining Digital-AV four hundred years from know.

 However, I am pleased to announce the availability of the new Alpha-Release of Digital-AV.
 The format has been drastically simplified to enable easy deserialization, but with no loss of features.
 The new 3.2 release is being dubbed the Omega Series of the SDK.
-The documentation and format is different enough that it warranted a new name (the most recent set of releases had been bubbed the Z-Series; and there is only one letter that obviously is after Z).
+The documentation and format is different enough that it warranted a new name (it functionally replaces Z-Series; and there is obviously only one letter that follows Z).

 Each revision of the SDK can be found in this repository.
-Current releases can be found in ./omega/; the 3.1 release is still available in ./z-series/; and more historical releases can be found in ./legacy/.
+Current releases can be found in the /omega/ folder; the 3.1 release is still available in /z-series/ and more historical releases can be found in /legacy/

-The Digital-AV SDK is a single 21mb file that can be used to manifest the entire text of the the bible, including Strong's numbers, Lemmatizations, and Part-of-Speech tags, and other linguistic features.
+The Digital-AV SDK is a single 19mb file that can be used to manifest the entire text of the bible, including Strong's numbers, Lemmatizations, Part-of-Speech tags, and other linguistic features.
 But even with all of that, it's still the KJV Bible at the core.

 The new SDK documentation can be found here: https://github.com/kwonus/Digital-AV/blob/master/omega/Digital-AV-Ω32.pdf

 The SDK now includes a foundations folder, with language-specific implementations of SDK artifacts.
 Initially, these include C++ and Rust.
-If you poke around in the repo, you will find the source generators in the z-series/generation folder.
+If you poke around in the repo, you will find the source generators in the /z-series/generation folder.
 However, the generated source itself can be found in /omega/foundations

 An additional reference implementation for C# can be found in a companion repo named AVXText.
 It is based upon the Z14 release.
 It is soon to be replaced with a foundations release as per the above documentation link.